Frequently Asked Questions

 The Master Fee Schedule shows the breakdown of the inspection fees; you will be invoiced accordingly.

 If your property fails the STR Building Inspection, Washoe County will provide one (1) additional courtesy inspection.
-Each inspection required for your property to pass, beyond the initial two (2) courtesy inspections, will be charged an additional $90.00 STR Building Inspection fee in order to cover Washoe County's Building Inspection cost.
+Each inspection required for your property to pass, beyond the initial two (2) inspections (1 initial inspection + plus 1 courtesy), will be charged an additional STR Building Inspection fee in order to cover Washoe County's Building Inspection cost.

-If you have assigned parking to your unit, please provide copy of your passes or a written document from your HOA stating how many spaces are assigned to your unit.
-If you do not have assigned parking, and parking is open parking, then please put a note of this on your Site Plan pdf and provide the total number of units and total number of parking spaces at your condo/multifamily complex.
+For STRs in the Tahoe Basin (only): If you have assigned parking to your unit, please provide copy of your passes or a written document from your HOA stating how many spaces are assigned to your unit.
+If you do not have assigned parking, and parking is open parking, please provide a copy of your CC&Rs or written documentation from your HOA.
 We will evaluate your STR occupancy and parking required (1 space for every 4 occupants) in relation to available parking.

 - My home is in a condominium, do I need to include the common space areas such as the hot tub, snow storage, etc. on my site plan?